jazzychad/gistblog/README.md

-gistblog is a simple node.js app (easily hosted on Heroku) that uses Github for user authentication and Gists for the backing store of post data. gitblog presents a simple interface to quickly compose markdown-based posts and display them to readers.
+gistblog is a simple node.js app (easily hosted on Heroku) that uses Github for user authentication and Gists for the backing store of post data. gistblog presents a simple interface to quickly compose markdown-based posts and display them to readers.

 The author may publish posts as public, private, or limit viewing of